South Bay United Pentecostal Church v. Newsom; Harvest Rock Church v. Newsom

-The state of California lets large, non-essential retailers like Macy’s open to hundreds of shoppers, yet prevents houses of worship from opening their doors to even one worshipper—no matter how large the worship space.
-Harvest Rock Church sued California, asking for religious worship to be treated at least as well as non-essential retail (which can be open at 20% capacity).
-Becket filed a friend-of-the-court brief in support of Harvest Rock, pointing out that California’s complete ban on indoor religious worship is the most severe in the nation, and violates the Supreme Court’s recent decision in Roman Catholic Diocese of Brooklyn v.
+For months, California permitted Hollywood film studios and large retailers to open their doors, often to hundreds of people mingling in enclosed spaces.
+But at the same time, the Golden State prevented houses of worship from opening their doors to even a single worshipper—no matter how large the worship space or their compliance with social distancing and masking requirements.
+Recognizing this unequal treatment, South Bay United Pentecostal Church and Harvest Rock Church sued California, asking that religious worship be treated at least as well as these secular activities.
+Becket filed friend-of-the-court briefs at both the Ninth Circuit and the Supreme Court in support of the churches, pointing out that California’s complete ban on indoor religious worship was the most severe restriction on worship in the nation and that it violated the Supreme Court’s recent decision in Roman Catholic Diocese of Brooklyn v.
 Cuomo.

 Share this Case

 The most extreme restrictions in the nation

 Since March 4, 2020, houses of worship in California have been subject to a series of draconian restrictions that, with a few brief respites over the summer, have banned all indoor worship for months at a time.
 During this period, California permitted secular businesses—from Hollywood film studios to liquor stores and big-box retailers to nail salons—to remain open, some with percentage-of-occupancy caps and others with only distancing and masking requirements.

 For months, non-essential retail, big-box, and department stores could open their doors to hundreds of mingling shoppers seeking retail therapy, but houses of worship couldn’t admit a single worshiper, even while following social distancing and masking requirements.

 Fighting for the right to worship